Building a Blueprint with Great Expectations

 file and converting the file into a CSV if it is not one already. - Running Great Expectations against the downloaded file, using the included sample expectation suites.

-- Uploading the validation output to S3, using a file name structure that reference's Shipyard's Platform Environment Variables.
+- Uploading the validation output to S3, using a file name structure that reference's Platform's Platform Environment Variables.

 - Printing the validation results to the standard output.